The ability to audio communicate with a chatbot is due to a technology called Speech Recognition, and this is what we will talk about in this article.

 3) Enables multitasking

 Also related to the consumer experience, the voice option allows the consumer to do other tasks while asking your chatbot for information.

 This factor, as well as the others, greatly increases customer satisfaction in that they don’t have to stop doing what they are doing to communicate with the bot.

 Despite being an almost non-existent factor (thankfully!), there are still illiterate people who, for some reason, have not learned to write.

-Other than that, there are people with motor disabilities that do not allow them to use keyboards or other types of tactile devices.
+Other than that, there are people with motor disabilities that can’t use keyboards or other types of tactile devices.